Dolly Parton May Be Getting A Netflix Original Series, According To ‘Grace And Frankie’ Star Lily Tomlin

 Lily also confirmed that Dolly would be in the show “when it calls for her.”

-Several media outlets including Deadline have reached out to Netflix for a comment about the upcoming Dolly Parton Netflix Original, but representatives of the streaming giant declined to give any comments.
+Several media outlets, including Deadline, have reached out to Netflix for a comment about the upcoming Dolly Parton Netflix Original, but representatives of the streaming giant declined to give any comments.

 Dolly Parton Netflix Series in the Works, as Lily Tomlin Accidentally Announces Plans at ‘Grace and Frankie’ Panel https://t.co/cxs6LSzxYu pic.twitter.com/6HgHYMkz12